danurbanowicz/halide/README.md

 ```

 If you choose to run `dev` your site should now be running on http://localhost:8080 and a local instance of Tina CMS will be available at http://localhost:8080/admin/

+### Settings

+You'll find your site's main settings in `_/data/settings.yaml`.
+The file is commented and most settings are self-explanatory.

+You can edit the Tina CMS settings and content schema at `/tina/config.js`.

+And your Eleventy build configuration and filters can be found inside `eleventy.js`.

+### Projects

+Projects are stored inside the `/projects/` directory as Markdown `.md` files with YAML frontmatter.
+If you're using Tina CMS to add a project, the filename will be generated automatically from the project title.
+The project filename is not used by Halide, so you can call them what you want as long as they end in `.md`.

+### Images

+Project source images are stored in `/assets/uploads/` and are checked into git.
+You should try to use images that are in high-quality JPEG format and exactly 2400 pixels wide.
+If you upload an image smaller than this, images will still display on your site but your responsive `<picture>` element will not have the largest 2400 pixel image size available.

+The project _output_ images (that is to say, your processed responsive images) are not checked into git and are instead cached between builds (locally and on Netlify).
+Each image is only built once, unless it has changed.

 ## Customization